-A36: See Q22/A22 regarding when a rate increase on a group guaranteed renewable long duration is considered a modification under the SOP.
+A36: See Q/A22 regarding when a rate increase on a group guaranteed renewable long duration is considered a modification under the SOP.
 For a premium change on a group long duration contract that is considered to be a modification under the SOP, a determination must be made as to whether the repricing/rate reset mechanism under the contract constitutes "reunderwriting" as contemplated in paragraph 15a.
-While many believe that the judgmental review of actual experience is a renegotiation of the contract and essentially includes all of the aspects of reunderwriting, the determination of whether "reunderwriting" has occurred has to rely on the specific facts and circumstances of the transaction.
+Other requirements of paragraph 15 must also be considered.
+TPA 6300.28 states that a subjective review of actual experience is a renegotiation of the contract and essentially includes all of the aspects of reunderwriting.